 The state “Rajasthan” is also known as “The Land of Kings”.
 It was created on 30th March 1949.
 It is surrounded by Gujarat, Madhya Pradesh, Uttar Pradesh, Haryana and Punjab.

 Rajasthan Geographical Map

 The history of Rajasthan dates back to the pre-historic times.
 Around 3,000 and 1,000 BC, it had a culture akin to that of the Indus culture valley civilisation.
-The Chauhans who dominated Rajputs affairs from seventh century and by 12th century they had become an imperial power.
-After the Chauhans, it were the Guhilots of Mewar who controlled the destiny of the warring tribes.
+The Chauhans who dominated Rajput’s affairs from the seventh century and by the 12th century they had become an imperial power.
+After the Chauhans, it was the Guhilots of Mewar who controlled the destiny of the warring tribes.
 Besides Mewar, the other historically prominent states were Marwar, Jaipur, Bundi, Kota, Bharatpur and Alwar.
 Other states were only offshoots of these.
 All these states accepted the British Treaty of Subordinate Alliance in 1818 protecting the interest of the princess.
 This naturally left the people discontented.

 After the revolt of 1857, the people united themselves under the leadership of Mahatma Gandhi to contribute to the freedom movement.
 With the introduction of provincial autonomy in 1935 in British India, an agitation for civil liberties and political rights became stronger in Rajasthan.
 By 1949, Major states like Bikaner, Jaipur, Jodhpur and Jaisalmer joined this Union making it the United State of Greater Rajasthan.
 Ultimately in 1958, the present State of Rajasthan formally came into being, with Ajmer state, the Abu Road Taluka and Sunel Tappa joining it.

-State Symbols of Rajasthan:-
+State Symbols of Rajasthan

 |State animal||Camel and chinkara|